How to Pack for a Day Hike: Packing List & Tips (2026)

 Check Price on Amazon

-It’s necessary to have a repair kit, especially if planning a long day hike.
-You can buy a pre-assembled repair kit or build-up your repair kit.
-We recommend the second option as it gives you an opportunity to customize the contents of your repair kit according to your preferences.
-You don’t need too many items in your repair kit for a day hiking trip, just some basic ones such as extra shoelaces, fire starter, duct tape, and a multi-purpose tool.
-Each one of them can be used for many different tasks and repairs.
+It’s necessary to have a repair kit, especially if you’re planning a long day hike.
+You can buy a pre-assembled repair kit or assemble your own.
+We recommend the second option, since it lets you customize the kit to your needs.
+You don’t need too many items for a day hike – just the basics: extra shoelaces, a fire starter, duct tape, and a multi-purpose tool.
+Each of these can be used for many different tasks and repairs.
 Keep your repair kit handy for easy access on the trail.

 Suunto MC-2 Compass